 Ancient Egyptians created the earliest perfumes over 4,000 years ago.
-Their skill with aromatic oils and essences influenced ancient Greek and Roman cultures, reached western Europe and established the principles of modern perfumery.
+Their skill with oils and essences influenced ancient Greek and Roman cultures, reached western Europe and established the principles of modern perfumery.
 Egyptians’ perfumery skills were so sophisticated that a perfume discovered in King Tut’s tomb was still fragrant thousands of years later.

 Technology led to the invention of synthetic fragrances.
 In 1889, Aimé Guerlain created Jicky, the first fragrance combining both synthetic and natural ingredients.
 Chanel No. 5, a classic brand created in 1903, is completely synthetic.
 In fact, today’s top brands are either partially or wholly synthetic.
 Perfumes are named according to their percentage of oil fragrances.
 These include: